ArendPeter/GameMakerGuide/docs/12_Platformer_CharacterAnimation/2_Arms.md

 ## Mirroring the Arm

-Now the arm looks good, except when we rotate the gun backwards, hmmm
+Now the arm looks good .... except when we rotate the gun backwards .... hmmm

-Well for one thing, most people's shoulder's don't really bend that way, and for another, if the gun was facing that direction, it should be upside down, it should be mirrored
+Well for one thing, most people's shoulder's don't really bend that way, and for another, if the gun was facing that direction, it shouldn't be upside down, it should be mirrored

 For the shoulder flexibility problem, let's make the player face toward the mouse, instead of the direction she's moving.
 I think you can do this one